frequency-chain/frequency/designdocs/passkey_p256.md

 #### Extrinsic verification

 Currently, the Frequency chain primarily makes use of _SignedExtrinsic_.
-As we know, every signed extrinsic is validated by a list of SignedExtensions which each verify a different aspect of that extrinsic.
+Every signed extrinsic is validated by a list of SignedExtensions which each verify a different aspect of that extrinsic.
 The list of signed extensions includes:

 - **CheckNonce**: Checks the the nonce inside the payload to avoid replay attacks.
 - **ChargeFrqTransactionPayment**: Checks that the transaction fee can be applied to the owner account inside